 - In a larger pan, add the ghee remaining from previously frying the onion, when hot add the chopped onion and stir until light brown.

 - Add the chicken and fry until you see brown patches on the chicken.
-Now add the garlic and stir for two minutes.
+Now add the garlic which was minced with the caramelized onion and stir for two minutes.

 - Add all the remaining spices to the chicken and stir for 2 – 3 minutes.
 Pour 1 ¼ cup water to the chicken and let it cook on medium heat for 20 minutes while covered, and stir occasionally.

-- Place the rest of the rice on top of the chicken and spread the rest of the caramelized onion on it.
+- Place the rest of the rice on top of the chicken and spread the rest of the caramelized onion over it.

 - Mix the melted butter with turmeric and sprinkle over the rice.
 Cover and cook on low heat for 5 minutes.